shaeekh/shaeekh.github.io/_pages/about.md

 Greetings!

 <div style="text-align: justify">

-My name is Tonmoy Hossain.
-I complete my undergraduate study in Computer Science and Engineering from <a href="http://aust.edu/">Ahsanullah University of Science and Technology (AUST)</a>, Dhaka, Bangladesh.
-Just after finishing my B.Sc., I get the opportunity to serve my alma mater and presently I am working as a Lecturer in the <a href="http://aust.edu/cse/index.htm">Department of CSE</a> at my place of graduation.
-My primary research interest lies at Machine Learning Applications, Computer Vision, Data Mining and Medical Image Processing.<br /><br /></div>
+I am Tonmoy Hossain.
+I have completed my undergraduate in Computer Science and Engineering from <a href="http://aust.edu/">Ahsanullah University of Science and Technology (AUST)</a>, Dhaka, Bangladesh.
+After completing my undergraduate program, I got the opportunity to serve my alma mater as a Lecturer in the <a href="http://aust.edu/cse/index.htm">Department of CSE</a>.
+My primary research interest lies in Machine Learning Applications, Computer Vision, Data Mining and Medical Image Processing.<br /><br /></div>

 <span style="color:Blue"><b>Looking for available Graduate Position.</b>   </span><br />